yCodeTech/horizontal-timeline-2.0/README.md

 - `enter_animationClass` object
 - `exit_animationClass` object

-In favour of object options and a combined nested object for the `animationClass`
+(In favour of object options and a combined nested object for the `animationClass`.)